 Getting Rid of a Wasp Nest

 First you need to determine what kind of wasp nest it is.
 What does it look like?
 Is it big and teardrop shaped and hanging in a tree?
 It is probably a bald-faced hornet nest.
 Is it round and flat, with visible comb?
 Then it is probably some kind of paper wasp.
 Is the nest oddly or unevenly shaped, is it in the ground?
 Then you are talking about a yellow jacket.
 All of these wasps will sting you when you are trying to get rid of their nests.
-The level of aggressiveness depends on the species: paper wasps are the least aggressive, bald-faced hornets are pretty mean, and yellowjackets are evil incarnate.
+The level of aggressiveness depends on the species: paper wasps are the least aggressive (though will still sting), bald-faced hornets are pretty mean, and yellowjackets are evil incarnate.
 For our purposes, treat them all as dangerous.

 Gather protective gear; the wasps living in that nest are not going to be happy.
 I know what I would wear if I were going out to do battle with a nest of wasps: my bee suit.
 I happen to have one because I keep honey bees as a hobby.
 It works really well.
 I’ve only been stung once, and it was when I wasn’t wearing the suit and happened to walk in the path of a bee doing her duty, which is collecting nectar and pollen.
 You can make something similar for free by just layering your clothes, covering all skin, sealing up all possible entrance points with duct tape, and fashioning a hood and mask out of some mosquito netting or window screen.
 Then find yourself a flashlight; we attack at dusk.